Tips for Keeping the Job You Have

 Be a Team Player.
 Be the employee who gets along well with everyone, who doesn’t take part in workplace gossip, and who offers to help colleagues.
-A positive attitude and kindness goes a long way in earning respect and trust from your colleagues.
-This approach will even lead to your heightened satisfaction and happiness at work.
+A positive attitude and kindness go a long way in earning respect and trust from your colleagues.
+This approach may even lead to your heightened satisfaction and happiness at work.

 Be Flexible.
 Flexibility can be a key component of hanging on to your job.
 When your company needs someone to change shifts, work weekends, put in some overtime, or take on new tasks, consider volunteering if your personal schedule permits.

 There are some cases when it does make sense to speak up.
 If for example, you are being discriminated against or harassed by a co-worker, then it is important that you have a formal meeting with someone from HR and document each incident in writing.

 Offer to Help.
 One of the best ways to get (or keep) job security is to volunteer for new initiatives, to offer to help with projects, and to take on more responsibility.
 Doing so will also benefit you – the more you take on tasks outside of your comfort zone, the more you will learn and grow.

 Keep Social Media and Work Separate.
 Even if you hate your job, keep it to yourself or your trustworthy family and friends.
 Don't post your discontent on social media, because chances are, the wrong person will see it.
 That, in and of itself, can cost you your job.